soulshake/fonos/README.md

 From the Pi, run `mkdir ~/.ssh`, add your public SSH key to `~/.ssh/authorized_keys` (you'll need to create this file).
 If you don't know how to do this, see the first few steps at the [GitHub tutorial on SSH keys](https://help.github.com/articles/connecting-to-github-with-ssh/).

-Exit (`exit` or `Ctrl-D`), then SSH to the Pi again to make sure you're not prompted for a password.
+Exit, then SSH to the Pi again to make sure you're not prompted for a password.

 Once you've verified you can `ssh pi@fonos.local` without being prompted for a password, you should disable password login on the Pi: